laudcharlesochei/aws-course-lab-manual/lab-07-10/README.md

-# Phase 8 & 9: Configuring CodeDeploy, CodePipeline, and Microservice Updates
+# Configuring CodeDeploy, CodePipeline, and Microservice Updates

 ## Lab Overview
 In these final phases, you will configure AWS CodeDeploy and CodePipeline for automated blue/green deployments, then modify your microservice code to trigger pipeline executions.
 This demonstrates the full CI/CD capabilities of your microservices architecture.